manuwarfare/photoshopCClinux/README.md

 * `md5sum`

-if they are not already installed you can install them using your package manager for example in Fedora Linux
+If they are not already installed you can install them using your package manager for example in Fedora Linux
 ```bash
 sudo dnf -y install wine winetricks wget
 ```
-3- make sure you have enough storage in your `/home` partition about `5 GiB`
+3- Make sure you have enough storage in your `/home` partition about `5 GiB`
 > 1 GiB will be free after installation

-also you can install photoshop in diffrent directory
+Also you can install photoshop in diffrent directory

-4- make sure you have an internet connection and about 1.5 Gib traffic to download photoshop and its components
+4- Make sure you have an internet connection and about 1.5 Gib traffic to download photoshop and its components

 ## :computer: Installation

-the installer scripts use a virtual drive of wine and makes a new `winprefix` for photoshop
+The installer scripts use a virtual drive of wine and makes a new `winprefix` for Photoshop

-first of all, you need to clone the repository with this command:
+First of all, you need to clone the repository with this command:
 ```bash
 cd $(xdg-user-dir DOWNLOAD) && git clone https://github.com/manuwarfare/photoshopCClinux.git && cd photoshopCClinux
 ```
-then you can easily run `setup.sh` script to install photoshop cc on your Linux distro
+Then you can easily run `setup.sh` script to install photoshop cc on your Linux distro

 ```bash
 chmod +x setup.sh && ./setup.sh
 ```
 ![screenshot](images/setup-screenshot.png)

-during installation please pay attention to the script messages
+During installation please pay attention to the script messages

 > **NOTE :** make sure OS version in wine is on windows 7

-installer script use `winetricks` to install necessary components
+Installer script use `winetricks` to install necessary components

 ## :computer: Installation options

-you can use `-d` to specify the installation path, and `-c` for the cache directory. for example:
+You can use `-d` to specify the installation path, and `-c` for the cache directory. for example:
 ```bash
 ./PhotoshopSetup.sh -d /mnt/myfiles/photoshop